 It is the CHA's policy to accept and process applications in accordance with applicable CHA policies and federal regulations.

-Applications will not be accepted unless they are complete, legible and authenticated by the Head of Household.

 Applicant Placement On Waiting Lists

 All completed applications shall be date and time stamped at the CHA office taking the application or as part of the online- or computer-based application process.